Prince Harry And Meghan Markle Engagement: Everything You Need To Know

 How Harry and Meghan met

 Harry and Meghan were said to have been introduced to each other by a mutual friend name Markus Anderson, a consultant at the exclusive Soho House Group.
-Anderson, a longtime friend of the Suits star, reportedly set up Harry and Meghan for a date, after the royal expressed his interest in the actress, the Daily Mail wrote.
+Anderson, a longtime friend of the Suits star, reportedly set up Harry and Meghan for a date after the royal expressed his interest in the actress, the Daily Mail wrote.

 Are Prince Harry and Meghan Markle engaged?

-Since early this year, there have been rumors of the couple getting engaged and planning for a wedding.
+Since early this year, there have been rumors of the couple getting engaged and planning a wedding.
 Speculation was high when Harry and Meghan celebrated her 36th birthday in Africa, which the royal considers his second home.

 According to Us Magazine, Harry had already proposed to the World Vision ambassador with a ring made with diamonds from a brooch that once belonged to his mother, Princess Diana.
 Prior to this report, there were rumors that Queen Elizabeth has granted permission to Harry to use Princess Margaret’s ruby ring when he pops the question to Meghan.